FrostyWhite/servertest/Under work/readme.md

 __5.3.2018: DataFromFileUnit:__<br>
 Contains unfinished code for creating data packages for the HTML renderer to work with.
 Creates packages from the lines of a given file by formatting them and collecting them into a single structure.
 Biggest issue is dealing with the formatting options.

+#### Update:
+The unit now works correctly.
+Memorychecks will be done later
 <br>
 <br>
 ### Plans:<br>